tradsim/tradsim-arch/README.md

 This is the client that sends command to the command service and queries the database for the data.

-- ASP.NET core 1.0
+- ASP.NET Core
 - C#
-- MVC or Aurelia
+- MVC or Aurelia (Preferable)

 ### Command Service